 - a risk information process: every quarter, regular and comprehensive risk reporting is provided to the Group Risk Committee and the Board of Directors.
 This includes a quarterly "Group Risk Dashboard" which describes and assesses the major risks the Group is exposed to and assembles various risk assessments from different identification and assessment processes for all risk categories; - a process for the monitoring of risk exposures compared to risk tolerances, i.e. the limits established in order to ensure that the Group's risk profile remains aligned with the risk level validated by SCOR SE's Board of Directors.
 The Group uses various risk measures to define these exposures, which are measured based on either model outputs and/or expert opinions, depending on the technical constraints and the level of information available.
 These include: - the 'risk driver' system that enables the Group to manage the annual aggregate exposure to each major risk.
 The objective is to avoid overconcentration of risk and hence maximise diversification benefits.
 For the majority of SCOR's risk drivers, the amount of post-tax retained annual exposure per main risk driver (with a probability of 1 in 200 years) is limited to a percentage of the Group's eligible own funds.
-Other risk drivers have limits expressed in terms of the Group's solvency ratio or duration for invested assets;
+Other risk drivers have limits expressed in terms of the Group's solvency ratio or duration for invested assets; - an 'extreme scenario' system designed to avoid the Group's over-exposure to a single event.
+The amount of post-tax retained exposure to each defined extreme scenario (with a probability of 1 in 200 years) is limited to 10% of eligible own funds; - sub-limits for invested assets; - limits per risk which are set in the global underwriting and local investment guidelines. - 'footprint scenarios': which aim to review and assess the potential impact on the Group of selected deterministic scenarios.
+This process provides an alternative perspective on the Group's exposures.
+Working groups dedicated to specific subjects are composed of experts across the Group.
+These groups perform quantitative studies which are summarised in specific reports; - an Emerging Risks process which is part of SCOR's ERM Framework and is linked to other risk management methods such as the use of 'footprint scenarios'.
+Potential emerging risks are identified and individual risk assessments are carried out by experts from the business units and the Group functions.
+Significant emerging risks are then reported to SCOR's Executive Committee and Board.
+SCOR, as a member of the CRO Forum, also actively participates and contributes to the CRO Forum Emerging Risks Initiative (ERI) alongside other major insurers and reinsurers; - SCOR's ORSA (Own Risk & Solvency Assessment), which provides the Group's Board and those of the legal entities (e.g. the EEA (re)insurance legal entities), the Group Executive Committee and senior management of these legal entities with forward-looking information on the respective risk and capital positions of the Group and legal entities;

-&lt;sup>3 Based on a five-year rolling average of five-year risk-free rates.
+3 Based on a five-year rolling average of five-year risk-free rates.

-&lt;sup>4 This solvency target is unchanged from that under the previous strategic plan, Vision in Action.
+4 This solvency target is unchanged from that under the previous strategic plan, Vision in Action.